thedynamiclinker/sudocode/lost+found/3/3 - Old Laws No One Uses.md

 > _These axioms are the official doctrine - Remarkably, this is not just the official doctrine for set theory, it turns out that this is the official doctrine for mathematics! - Very few people seem to have a problem with that which I find quite remarkable._
 > -NJ Wildberger

+---

+1: Why would books on ZFC not work within ZFC?

+0: Mathematicians don't like to.

+1: Even the ones who choose to write books about it?

+0: Especially those ones.
+Here look.

 ![[zfc-hirst-01.jpg]]